 For purposes of measuring the net pension liability, deferred outflows of resources and deferred inflows of resources related to pensions, and pension expense, information about the fiduciary net position of the Michigan Public School Employees Retirement System (MPSERS) and additions to/deductions from MPSERS fiduciary net position have been determined on the same basis as they are reported by MPSERS.
-MPSERS uses the economic resources measurement focus and the full accrual basis of accounting.
-Contribution revenue is recorded as contributions are due, pursuant to legal requirements.
-Benefit payments (including refunds of employee contributions) are recognized as expense when due and payable in accordance with the benefit terms.
+For this purpose, benefit payments (including refunds of employee contributions) are recognized as expense when due and payable in accordance with the benefit terms.
 Investments are reported at fair value.